skeeballassault/bongled/README.md

-# Fibbage Tribute
+# Bongled!

 A multi-player, multi-screen game built to experiment with Socket.IO and Node.js.
-It reuse the concept of Fibbage, a party-game included in the game JackBox Party Pack 2.

-The game is available at https://fibbage-tribute.herokuapp.com/
+Players take turns captioning wild stock photos.

 ## To Install

 1. Ensure Node.js is installed
 2. Clone this repository - `git clone https://github.com/Minious/fibbage-tribute.git`
 3. Install the dependences:
-    1. `cd fibbage-tribute`
+    1. `cd bongled`
     2. `npm install`
 4. Start the server: `node index.js`
 5. Visit http://127.0.0.1:8080 in a browser and click CREATE.